Localization mechanism of $q-$form field on the brane-world by coupling with gravity: Localization of Various form Fields

 the full 5D action (\ref{ActVec}) can be reduced to the following 4D effective one when integrated over the extra dimension:

 where $f_{\mu\nu}=\partial_{\mu}a_{\nu}-\partial_{\nu}a_{\mu}$ is the 4D field strength.

 From the Eq. (\ref{SchroVec}), the vector zero mode with $m_0^2=0$ can be solved as

 where $N_1$ is the normalization constant.
-Based on the coordinate transformation (\ref{coordinate trans}), the localization condition for the vector zero mode can be expressed as
+Based on Eq. (\ref{ExprCondLocaZM}), the localization condition for the vector zero mode can be expressed as

-In the scenario involving minimal coupling with the coupling function $F(R)\equiv1$, it becomes evident that the above normalization condition (\ref{LocZMVec}) cannot be met, thus resulting in the inability to localize the vector zero mode.
-Besides, with the RSII-like model (\ref{Warped factor}) and the coordinate transformation (\ref{coordinate trans}), the effective potential $V_1(z)$ (\ref{EffPotVec}) can be formulated in terms of the coordinate $y$ as
+In the minimal coupling case where $F(R)\equiv1$, it is evident that the above normalization condition (\ref{LocZMVec}) cannot be met, and the vector zero mode is unnormalizable.
+Besides, with the RSII-like model (\ref{Warped factor}) and the coordinate transformation (\ref{coordinate trans}), the effective potential $V_1(z)$ (\ref{EffPotVec}) can be formulated in terms of coordinate $y$:

-It is noticeable that this potential tends towards zero as the coordinate $y$ approaches positive infinity.
+It is noticeable that this potential tends towards zero as $y\rightarrow+\infty$.
 Consequently, neither the zero mode nor the massive KK modes can be localized on the thick brane.
 To address this limitation, introducing coupling becomes necessary.

 With consideration of the coupling function (\ref{FR5}), the asymptotic behavior of the integrand in the normalization condition (\ref{LocZMVec}) as $y\rightarrow +\infty$ is

 It can be seen that when the parameter $t_2>0$, this integrand converges to zero double-exponentially as $y\rightarrow +\infty$.
 Conversely, for $t_2<0$, it tends to $e^{t_1}$.
 Therefore, when $t_2>0$, the normalization condition (\ref{LocZMVec}) is fulfilled, and the vector zero mode can be localized on the thick brane.